JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 <link-summary>Learn how to prepare Qodana Cloud before inspecting your open-source project using %product%.</link-summary>

-If you plan to create a separate team and project in your Qodana Cloud account, follow the steps below.
+If you plan to create a separate team and project in your Qodana Cloud account, follow these steps.

 <procedure>
 <step>